 See the following for examples of past funded proposals and the range of research activities supported through this mechanism.

 - Fotini Gounari, Ph.D.
 (Immunology): T-cell specific activation of β-catenin induces IL-17 mediated inflammatory bowel disease and dysplasia

 - Eugene A Choi M.D.
 (Department of Surgery): The Role of Raf-1 Kinase Inhibitory Protein (RKIP) in Colorectal Cancer Metastasis

 Period and Amount of Funding:

-Funds for Pilot & Feasibility projects are available for an initial period of one year and are limited to a maximum of $37,500 in direct costs.
-In general, funds have been allocated in the range of $30,000 to $37,500, although in exceptional circumstances, awards have been made up to the maximum allowable amount.
+Up to 5 Pilot and Feasibility awards of $50,000 each will be jointly funded by the C-IID and DFI partnership for an initial period of one year beginning December 1,2020.
 Successful candidates are required to provide a progress report 6 months into the fiscal year for continuation of funding.
 Outcome of progress during the first year will determine if applicants will be invited to reapply for a second year of funding.

 Please acknowledge support from the DDRCC (NIDDK P30DK42086) in your publications and presentations.